Figuring things out

-Figuring out the pathway to treatment when you, or someone you love, has an eating disorder can be a crash course in understanding the public health system, or the world of treatment and psychotherapy, and this can be daunting and confusing.
-This guide will hopefully give you some knowledge that will make this pathway a little less daunting and confusing and help you to take the necessary steps towards treatment and recovery.
+Figuring out the pathway to treatment when you, or someone you love, has an eating disorder can be a crash course in understanding the public health system, or the world of treatment and psychotherapy.
+It can be daunting and confusing.
+This guide will hopefully give you some knowledge that will make this pathway a little less challenging and help you to take the necessary steps towards treatment and recovery.

-Generally there are two treatment pathways in Ireland, a public pathway and a private pathway.
+Generally there are two treatment pathways for eating disorders, in Ireland, a public pathway and a private pathway.
 However, separating the two pathways in this way, tends to limit our choices, and also tends to assume that the private pathway is very expensive, which is not always the case.
-Keeping an open mind, and not assuming that taking one pathway precludes a person from trying the other pathway, can be very important, as in many situations they intertwine and can work well together, as well as working well separately.
+Keeping an open mind, and not assuming that taking one pathway precludes a person from trying the other, can be very important, as in many situations they intertwine and can work well together, as well as working well separately.

-A final point to think about before delving into the world of treatment, is that research suggests that a strong and trusting therapeutic alliance (relationship) between the person and their treating clinician is crucial for treatment to be successful, regardless of the modality of treatment approach.
-So, while certain treatment modalities are researched and have a growing body of evidence supporting their effectiveness, it remains crucial to form a strong and trusting alliance with the treating clinician for the treatment to be effective.
+A final point to consider before delving into the world of treatment, is that research suggests that a strong and trusting therapeutic alliance (relationship) between the person and their treating clinician is crucial for treatment to be successful, regardless of the modality of treatment approach.
+While certain treatment modalities are researched and have a growing body of evidence supporting their effectiveness, it remains crucial to form a strong and trusting alliance with the treating clinician for the treatment to be effective.
 This relationship is key to achieving long lasting and sustainable change.

 Note: the public pathways for adults and for children is an evidence based stepped model of care, which means that based on an assessment the person enters at a particular level of care , based on the their clinical needs (outpatient, day patient, inpatient) and can move up (as needs and risks increase clinically), and move down (as the patient improves and needs / risks decrease clinically) as needs be.